reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 }
 ```

 In this test, we define a factorial function and use it to compute permutations (nPr).
-For pricing, we combine `BinaryOperator<Double>` for summing prices with `UnaryOperator<Double>` for applying discount and tax, then validate the cost calculations.
+For pricing, we combine `BinaryOperator<Double>` for summing prices with `UnaryOperator<Double>` for applying discount and tax, and then validate the cost calculations.

 ### IntBinaryOperator

-**The `IntBinaryOperator` interface represents an operation upon two int-valued operands and producing an int-valued result.**
+**The `IntBinaryOperator` interface represents an operation upon two int-valued operands and produces an int-valued result.**

 ```java
 @FunctionalInterface